 Be transported to the wretched heart of Dust Bowl America by the haunting beauty of Bob Dylan’s songs in this “instant classic”.
 Having received much critical acclaim during its sold-out run at the Old Vic, this production, from award-winning playwright Conor McPherson, intertwines 20 of Dylan’s songs from his 50-year back catalogue with a Depression-era story that is both “inspired” and “piercingly beautiful”.

-Girl from the North Country will take up residence in the West End’s Noël Coward Theatre for a limited time.
+Girl from the North Country has taken up residence in the West End’s Noël Coward Theatre for a limited time.
 Don’t miss the chance to experience this extraordinary production full of hope, heartbreak and soul, brought to life by a 20-piece company of actors and musicians.